HumanCellAtlas/unity/README.md

 6. google-site-verification
     1. verification-code: google-site-verification meta header value (for verifying site ownership in Google search console, required for OAuth verification)
+7. ssl-certificate
+    1. localhost.crt: a valid SSL certificate for your domain (filename of localhost does not affect certificate)
+8. ssl-keyfile
+    1. localhost.key: keyfile for your SSL certificate (filename of localhost does not affect certificate)

 Once your secrets are loaded and <code>kubectl</code> is pointing at your remote cluster:
 1. Navigate to the project directory
 2. Create the deployment: <code>kubectl apply -f config/unity-benchmark-deployment.yaml</code>